ClaudiaInSweden/carb-calculator/README.md

 ### Input

-- When starting the Heroku app the user finds information about what the tool is about.
-The user is required to enter percentages of protein, fat, fiber, ash and moisture which can be found on the cat food packages.  ### Input

-- When starting the Heroku app the user finds information about what the tool is about.
-The user is required to enter percentages of protein, fat, fiber, ash and moisture which can be found on the cat food packages.
+- The user is required to enter percentages of protein, fat, fiber, ash and moisture which can be found on the cat food packages.

 ### Calculation